 In the western part of the city lies a magnificent castle that rises above the city.
 It houses both an armor museum, including a tour through the old decorated rooms of the castle, as well as a spectacular view from the top tower that can’t be missed.
 The present building was constructed in 1862 after a fire.

 This aqueduct is over 2,000 years old and was originally built by Roman settlers, who historically used Segovia as a military base.
 It is the largest and most well preserved of any in Europe.
-It is composed of 20,400 stone blocks and does not contain any type of top covering or an ounce of mortar.
+It is composed of 20,400 stone blocks and does not contain any top covering or an ounce of mortar.
 The aqueduct is one of the most impressive in Europe.

 Casa de los Picos

 Casa de Los Picos is an ancient Jewish home that has been converted into a museum.
-Legend has it that the new owners put the pyramid-like peaks as tiles sticking out of the edifice to ward off the bad spirits and the idea that the Jews may have left in the building.
+Legend has it that the new owners put the pyramid-like peaks as tiles sticking out of the edifice to ward off the evil spirits and the idea that the Jews may have left in the building.